 The journey aspect of Odysseus is one thing, and his seafaring voyage is to be related somewhat to these spacecraft in the veritable seas of space.
 But Kubrick also brings up Troy in Eyes Wide Shut as per its mythological relationship to mazes (the Troy maze) and in The Shining of course the maze is a major player.
 It is present without the Overlook as well as within.
-And in Eyes Wide Shut Bill walks mazes of streets that are not just the same set but are intended to be symbolically read as fundamentally the same, just as the world maze presents its repetitions in The Shining, also displaying perfect symmetry.
+And in Eyes Wide Shut Bill walks mazes of streets that are not just the same set but are intended to be symbolically read as fundamentally the same.
 In Eyes Wide Shut Bill repeats his visitations of the first part in the second part, after his trip to Somerton, just as in A Clockwork Orange Alex repeats his encounters of the first part of the film in the second part, after his Ludovico treatment.
-We find also in 2001 the same idea of re-enactment with Floyd undergoing the same space walk as Bowman.
+We find also in 2001 the same idea of re-enactment with Poole undergoing the same space walk as Bowman.

 Enough about that for now.
 We will return to this later.